Genius: Philosophy

 In the philosophy of Thomas Carlyle, genius is called (in Past and Present) "the inspired gift of God"; the "Man of Genius" possesses "the presence of God Most High in a man".
 The actions of the "Man of Genius" can manifest this in various ways: in his "transcendent capacity of taking trouble" (often misquoted as "an infinite capacity for taking pains"), in that he can "recognise how every object has a divine beauty in it" as a poet or painter does, or in that he has "an original power of thinking".
 In accordance with his Great Man theory, Carlyle considered such individuals as Odin, William the Conqueror and Frederick the Great to be "Men of Genius".

 In the philosophy of Bertrand Russell, genius entails that an individual possesses unique qualities and talents that make the genius especially valuable to the society in which he or she operates, once given the chance to contribute to society.
 Russell's philosophy further maintains, however, that it is possible for such geniuses to be crushed in their youth and lost forever when the environment around them is unsympathetic to their potential maladaptive traits.
 Russell rejected the notion he believed was popular during his lifetime that, "genius will out".

 In his classic work The Limitations of Science, J. W. N. Sullivan discussed a utilitarian philosophy on the retrospective classification of genius.
 Namely, scholarship that is so original that, were it not for that particular contributor, would not have emerged until much later (if ever) is characteristic of genius.
 Conversely, scholarship that was ripe for development, no matter how profound or prominent, is not necessarily indicative of genius.

+The idea of the male genius

+Even though figures like Marie Curie and Virginia Woolf are commonly considered to be geniuses as discussed prior, the idea of the genius is still largely associated with men.
+A US-based study published in Science in 2017 found out that, as early as six years old, young girls think brilliance as more of a male trait.
+This idea is also common among adults.
+In 2015, the non profit cultural and community center 92 street Y surveyed 2,043 people and found at that 87% of women and 93% of men think geniuses are men.
+This idea could come from the fact that the vast majority of research disciplines were historically largely excluding women, and that the names that marked history for their brilliance were therefore men's.
+This seems particularly true in science, where women's contribution remains less visible even today.

+The idea of geniuses always being men is in contradiction with the knowledge we have regarding sex differences in intelligence.
+Studies show little differences in IQ or in levels abilities in verbal, spatial or emotion processing.